anshgaba23304/HackIndia-Spark-4---Quantum-Qoders/README.md

-## Tixy - An NFT based Event Ticketing Platform
-# Tixy: Decentralized NFT-Based Ticketing System
+## Tixy: Decentralized NFT-Based Ticketing System

-## Introduction

-**Tixy** is a blockchain-powered platform that revolutionizes event ticketing by utilizing NFTs (Non-Fungible Tokens) to create, distribute, and manage tickets securely and transparently.
+##**Tixy** is a blockchain-powered platform that revolutionizes event ticketing by utilizing NFTs (Non-Fungible Tokens) to create, distribute, and manage tickets securely and transparently.
 It addresses common issues like fraud, counterfeit tickets, and lack of royalty revenue from secondary market sales.

 ## Core Features